-Ways to quitIf you have decided to quit smoking, you have a variety of options to help you quit.
-First-line agents for smoking cessation have proved to be effective without excessive side effects.
-Treatments include nicotine replacement Therapy (NRT) and non-nicotine drug therapy.
+Ways to quitIf you have decided to quit smoking or tobacco chewing, you have a variety of options to help you quit.
+First-line agents for smoking or tobacco cessation have proved to be effective without excessive side effects.
+Treatments include Nicotine Replacement Therapy (NRT) and non-nicotine drug therapy.

 - Nicotine Gum

-Available globally since 19843, nicotine gum is available in India in 2 mg and 4 mg strengths.
+Available globally since 19842, nicotine gum is available in India in 2 mg and 4 mg strengths.
 Nicotine gum is well suited for relief from acute smoking cravings3.
-Nicotine gum increases smoking cessation rates by 50-70%3.
+Nicotine gum increases smoking cessation rates by 50-70%2.

-Bupropion and varenicline are approved prescription drugs to help patients stop smoking1.
+- Non-Nicotine Drug Therapy Bupropion and varenicline are approved prescription drugs to help patients stop smoking1.